Declaring element

 You can define a package using the

-keyword, and optionally declare a background color
+package keyword, and optionally declare a background color

 for your package (Using a html color code or name).